advanced-nuclear-systems/rooster-py/README.md

 - pip3 install CoolProp
 - pip3 install pyinstaller

-2. Clone the code: `git clone https://github.com/armstrong-dev/rooster.git` or download and unpack ZIP.
+2. Clone the code: `git clone https://github.com/rooster-code/rooster.git or download and unpack ZIP.

 3. Compile Fortran source to the `.so` library by running `compile` or `compile_noOMP` batch file.
 Note that `gfortran` compiler should be installed.

-4. Launch ROOSTER by entering `python3 A_rooster.py`.
+4. Launch ROOSTER by `python rooster.py`.

 5. Find the results in the `output` directory.